-We’re delighted to appoint four new members to our Board.
+We’re delighted to appoint two new members to our Board.
 The range of skills and expertise complement the existing Board, and help towards the vision of representing and advocating all forms of walking including for health, transport and leisure.

 We thank the work of our retiring Board Members: